einfrog/CCL1/diary.md

 Set up folder with HTML (canvas, health bar, inventory, title, etc), CSS and JS Files;\
 establish baseGameObject.js, start main.js, global.js and input.js;\
 start roryPlayer.js (object for player);\
-movement for WASD;\
+implement movement for WASD;\
-gameloop and setup for dummy sprite (skeleton);\
+get gameloop and setup working for dummy sprites;\
 new classes: inventory, healthbar and recipebox (extend BaseGameObjects and are drawn in the gameloop);\
 draw placeholders for healthbar;\
-scrap class, draw dummy scrap on canvas;\
+make scrap class, draw dummy scrap on canvas;\
 border collision with Canvas (bump into Canvas) in update function;\
 canvas border stops player (player bumps into wall);\
-custom font (Chekra Petch);\
 \
 \
 \
 JAN14th:\
 DONE TODAY: \
-dummy scraps\
+draw all dummy scraps\
-default scraps array and displayScraps, displayScrap Class\
+distinguish between default scraps array and displayScraps array, displayScrap Class\
 draw display scraps on canvas with array\
-draw dummy healthbar, recipebox and inventory pox pngs\
+draw dummy healthbar, recipebox and inventory box pngs\
 randomCoordinates function for scrap\
-overwrite restrictions for randomCoordinates to prevent them from being under UI    REWORK!!!!!\
+overwrite restrictions for randomCoordinates to prevent them from being under UI\
-spaceship dummy, spaceshipWIP object, draw spaceship on canvas\
+draw spaceship construction site dummy, make spaceship class, draw spaceship on canvas\
 collision detection for scraps and player\
-picking up scraps (collision detection, appearance in inventory;\
+picking up scraps (collision detection, appearance in inventory);\
 new isDrawn attribute to for scrap collision reaction\
 implement changing sprites for Rory (dummy sprites)\
 add background image\